List of Washington & Jefferson College buildings: Rossin Campus Center

 The Rossin Campus Center is a student activity center and administrative building in the center of campus.
 It is named after former trustee Pete C. Rossin and was built in 1994.
 During the planning stages in 1991, the college asked the City of Washington to close South Lincoln Street between East Maiden and East Chestnut Street and reroute the traffic through College Street, which would have been made into a two-way street.
 The college was concerned about the increasing frequency of accidents between pedestrians and automobiles on that street, pointing to a recent incident involving an injured maintenance worker and the fact that there had been 6 other similar accidents in the previous 15 years.
 The new campus center would only increase pedestrian traffic on that street.
 The proposal was defeated by the City Council 5–0.

 The architecture work was performed by MacLachlan, Cornelius & Filoni, who won the Citation of Merit Pittsburgh Chapter American Institute of Architects award for Building Excellence and the Educational Design Excellence from the American School & University magazine.
-The building, which is connected to The Commons via a bridge, contains rooms designed for meetings, events, seminars, and conferences.
+The building, which is connected to the Commons via a bridge, contains rooms designed for meetings, events, seminars, and conferences.
 It also is home to the College Bookstore, and George & Tom's Place.
 The Rossin Ballroom is a multi-purpose space that can be used for dances, banquets, performances.
-The Livingroom is a casual area behind the mail room, containing couches and other seating areas.
+Behind the mail room is a common area with pool tables and other activities for students.